-There is no treatment or cure for Autism Spectrum Disorder (ASD), but researchers have long studied how to help patients cope with their symptoms.
+There is no current cure for Autism Spectrum Disorder (ASD), but researchers are studying on how to help patients cope with their symptoms.
 Claiming Autism is in need of a cure is in itself controversial–particularly when it comes to people with autism who may feel the terminology misunderstands their concerns.

 CBD and Autism